-NOTE: Cars traveling east on Wadsworth Rd. are not supposed to enter the left turning lane until they have reached Chicago Ave.
+\NOTE: Cars traveling east on Wadsworth Rd. are not supposed to enter the left turning lane until they have reached Chicago Ave.
 Entering the turn lane too soon is not legal according to Lake County Sheriff's Dept.

-- > 7:35 7:56 a.m. / Official Drop-Off Time.
-It is imperative that students arrive during this timeframe. - o Walker / Riders will enter through 3 different doors upon arrival - Grades 4 / 5 / 8 will enter through the stage door - Grades K/ 2/7 will enter through the Boehm Center doors - Grades 1/3/6 will enter through the Main Office doors - O Preschool will enter through the Early Childhood entrance. - o Bus students will enter by the Library - This year, as in past years, parents of students in grades K-8 will arrive and stop along the side of the school building.
-Students will then be directed to go to their proper entrance. - o Upon arrival, students will receive hand sanitizer. - o Students will go directly to their homeroom or classroom. - O ALL DOORS WILL BE LOCKED AT 7:56 A.M.
-If you arrive after 7:56 a.m., you will be directed to park your car in the west parking lot by the Historic Church and have your child wait for morning prayer and announcements to end.
+- > 7:35 7:55 a.m. / Official Drop-Off Time.
+It is imperative that students arrive during this timeframe. - Walker / Riders will enter through 3 different doors upon arrival - Grades 4 / 5 / 8 will enter through the stage door - Grades K/ 2/7 will enter through the Boehm Center doors - Grades 1/3/6 will enter through the Main Office doors - Preschool will enter through the Early Childhood entrance. - Bus students will enter by the Library - This year, as in past years, parents of students in grades K-8 will arrive and stop along the side of the school building.
+Students will then be directed to go to their proper entrance. - O Upon arrival, students will receive hand sanitizer. - o Students will go directly to their homeroom or classroom - O ALL DOORS WILL BE LOCKED AT 7:55 A.M.
+If you arrive after 7:55 a.m., you will be directed to park your car in the west parking lot by the Historic Church and have your child wait for morning prayer and announcements to end.
 A staff member will come to the parking lot and alert you to when it is safe for your child to enter the building.
 At that point they will be marked tardy.

-DROP OFF PROCEDURE:
+> DROP OFF PROCEDURE:

-- o 7:35-7:56 a.m.
+- o 7:35-7:55 a.m.
 (Official Drop-Off Time) All families will be a part of our drop off line along the side of the building.
 Please follow the direction of supervisory staff waiting to assist students. - DO NOT PARK IN THE CENTER LOT - O NOT STOP AT EVERY ENTRANCE.
 Follow the train to the front of the building leaving no spaces between your car and the car in front of you.
-This allows as many cars as we can to line up along the building at one time preventing back-up on Wadsworth Rd. - o Always have your student exit from the passenger side of the car so your child does not exit the car into moving traffic. - o If your student needs assistance, please open his or her window.
-This is the cue for staff to come to your car to help your child.
-Please stay in your car so you are not stepping into moving traffic. - o As of February 6, 2023, we are testing the procedure that would allow any car that has dropped off their

-- child(ren) to move to the left lane in order to exit. - After 8:10 a.m. a parent or guardian MUST come in to the Main Office to sign-in a student who arrives late to school. - Reminder: Students who are chronically tardy miss learning time and disrupt the classroom.
+This allows as many cars as we can to line up along the building at one time preventing back-up on Wadsworth Rd. - o Always have your student exit from the passenger side of the car so your child does not exit the car into moving traffic. - o If your student needs assistance, please roll down a passenger window.
+This is the cue for staff to come to your car to assist your child. - O Please renaub in your car so you are not stepping into moving traffic. - After 8:10 a.m. a parent or guardian MUST come in to the Main Office to sign-in a student who arrives late to school. - Reminder: Students who are chronically tardy miss important learning time and disrupt the classroom.
 If a student accrues more than two hours of tardy minutes in a trimester, the time may be made up after school.
 Please adjust your schedule in the morning so that students are on time.